Quantization of Poisson Groups

 10pt

 \hbox{\vbox{ \hbox{\it \ "Dualitas dualitatum } \hbox{\it \ \ \;\, et omnia dualitas" } 4pt \hbox{\sl N.~Barbecue, "Scholia" } } 1truecm }

 8pt

-Let $ G $ be a semisimple, connected, and simply connected affine algebraic group over an algebraically closed field of characteristic zero; we consider a family of structures of Poisson group on $ G $, indexed by a multiparameter $ \tau $, which generalize the well-known Sklyanin-Drinfeld one (cf.~e.~g.~[DP], \S 11).
-Then every such Poisson group $ G^\tau $ has a well defined corresponding dual Poisson group $ H^\tau $, and $ \, \gerg^\tau := Lie(G^\tau) \, $ and $ \, \gerh^\tau := Lie(H^\tau) \, $ are Lie bialgebras dual of each other.
+Let $ G $ be a semisimple, connected, and simply connected affine algebraic group over an algebraically closed field $ k $ of characteristic zero; we consider a family of structures of Poisson group on $ G $, indexed by a multiparameter $ \tau $, which generalize the Sklyanin-Drinfel'd one.
+Then every such Poisson group $ G^\tau $ has a dual Poisson group $ H^\tau $, and $ \, \gerg^\tau := Lie(G^\tau) \, $ and $ \, \gerh^\tau := Lie(H^\tau) \, $ are Lie bialgebras dual of each other.